 - 1 medium red onion sliced

 - 5 curry leaves sliced

 - 1 Teaspoon of cumin powder

 - 1/2 teaspoon of turmeric powder

 - Salt to taste

 - Pinch of cumin seeds

-- Two tablespoon of neutral tasting oil (canola or any other vegetable oil)
+- 1 tablespoon of neutral tasting oil canola or any other vegetable oil

-- Heat oil in a deep pot on medium heat.
+- Heat oil in a medium heat.
 Add cumin seeds let them fry for few seconds and then add onion, ginger, and garlic.
 Let them fry until fragrant and onions are translucent.